JackCloudman/JackCloudman/README.md

 ## ¡Bienvenido a mi perfil!
-Me llamo Juan José, alias Jack Cloudman.
+Me llamo Juan José.
 Soy un artista e ingeniero, estoy trabajando en un rizoma de proyectos 🌱

 ## Welcome to my profile
-My name is Juan José, also known as Jack Cloudman.
+My name is Juan José.
 I’m an artist and engineer, and I’m working on a rhizome of projects 🌱

 <!--
 **JackCloudman/JackCloudman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.